ccrash/EventExplorer/README.md

 ## Known Bugs

 - On Android, the header may not show the "Interested" icon.
 This may be related to [Expo SDK 53](https://github.com/expo/expo/issues/36793).
-Downgrade testing pending.
+Downgrade/Upgrade testing pending.